 Understanding and addressing these factors is crucial for preventing scaffolding accidents in construction settings.

-Injuries sustained in a scaffolding accident can vary widely, ranging from fractures and sprains to more severe outcomes like head injuries or spinal cord damage.
 The nature and extent of injuries often depend on factors such as the height of the fall, safety measures in place, and the promptness of medical attention received.

 Who Is At Fault For A Scaffolding Accident?